Connecting Revizto to Power BI Follow

 Scheduled refresh, which is automatic updates to data being used in Power BI, is available with Revizto connectors.
 To configure scheduled refresh, you will need to set up an On-premises data gateway then establish a data refresh schedule.

-To set up the On-premises data gateway, follow the steps below:
+To set up the On-premises data gateway:

 - Install the On-premises data gateway application from Microsoft's Download Center, then configure the gateway as instructed during installation (including providing an email, gateway name, and creating a recovery key).